About the coroner

 When the doctor gives the Coroner a cause of death, the doctor and the Coroner will notify the Registrar of the death.
 This usually happens within 24 hours.

 You will not be able to get a full death certificate if the Coroner has decided to hold an inquest or is waiting for results (such as tissue analysis).
-You can get the full death certificate after the inquest or investigation finishes.
+You can get the full death certificate after the inquest once the investigation finishes.

 If you need proof that someone has died, you can ask the Coroner to give you an Interim Certificate as to the Fact of Death (Interim Death Certificate).
 This can help you deal with banks, insurance companies and other places that need official proof.